trylaarsdam/bme680-raspi/README.md

 pip3, adafruit-circuitpython-bme680, board, busio

 ### Usage
-Install dependencies using pip3 and if wanted a venv
+1. Install dependencies using pip3 and if wanted a venv.

-Run `python3 main.py`
+2. Run `python3 main.py`

+### Supported Platforms
-Looks for BME680 sensor at I2C address `0x77`.
-This is the default address for the adafruit model
+Tested to work on a Raspberry Pi 3B v1.2.
+Looks for a BME680 at I2C address `0x77`.
+That is the default address for the adafruit model.
+Uses the default SCL and SDA pins on the raspi.